enzo-project/enzo-dev/doc/manual/source/physics/hydro_methods.rst

 Method 3: MUSCL
 ---------------

+.. versionadded:: 2.0

+The MUSCL [#f1]_ scheme is a second-order accurate extensive of Godunov's method for solving the hydrodynamics in one dimension.
+The implementation in Enzo uses second-order Runge-Kutta time integration.
+In principle, it can use any number of Riemann solvers and interpolation schemes.
+Here we list the compatible ones that are currently implemented.

+Parameters
+^^^^^^^^^^
 Parameter file call: ``HydroMethod = 3``

+``RiemannSolver``: specifies the type of solver, where the following only works with the MUSCL solver.

+1. HLL (Harten-Lax-van Leer): a two-wave, three-state solver with no resolution of contact waves.

+3. LLF (Local Lax-Friedrichs) is based on central differences instead of a Riemann problem.
+It requires no characteristic information.
+   This is the most diffusive of the available three solvers in MUSCL.

+4. HLLC (Harten-Lax-van Leer with Contact): a three-wave, four-state solver with better resolution of contacts.
+The most resilient to rarefaction waves (e.g. blastwave interiors).

+If negative energies or densities are computed, the solution is corrected using a more diffusive solver, where the order in decreasing accuracy is HLLC -> HLL -> LLF.

+``ReconstructionMethod``: specifies the type of interpolation scheme used for the left and right states in the Riemann problem.

+0. PLM: **default**

+1. PPM: Currently being developed.

 Method 4: MHD
 -------------

+.. versionadded:: 2.0

+The MHD scheme uses the same MUSCL framework as Method 3.
+To enforce :math:`\div \cdot B = 0`, it uses the hyperbolic cleaning method of Dedner et al. (2002, JCP 175, 645).

+Parameters
+^^^^^^^^^^
 Parameter file call: ``HydroMethod = 4``

 Notes